jayshreeanand/stacks-watchdog/project_info.md

 ## Architecture

-- **Smart Contracts**: Solidity contracts deployed on Stacks blockchain for on-chain monitoring and analysis
+- **Smart Contracts**: Clarity contracts deployed on Stacks blockchain for on-chain monitoring and analysis
 - **Backend API**: Node.js server with AI integration for transaction and contract analysis
 - **Frontend**: React-based dashboard built with Chakra UI for a modern, responsive interface
 - **Database**: MongoDB for storing historical data, analysis results, and user preferences